-AIC Credit Opportunity Fund LLC - We own all of the common member interests in AIC Credit Opportunity Fund LLC ("AIC Holdco").
+AIC Credit Opportunity Fund LLC We own all of the common member interests in AIC Credit Opportunity Fund LLC ( AIC Holdco ).
 AIC Holdco was formed for the purpose of holding various financed investments.
 AIC Holdco wholly owns three special purpose entities, each of which in 2008 acquired directly or indirectly an investment in a particular security from an unaffiliated entity that provided leverage for the investment as part of the sale.
 Each of these transactions is described in more detail below together with summary financial information.

-In the first of these investments, in June 2008 we invested through AIC Holdco \$39,500 in AIC (FDC) Holdings LLC ("Apollo FDC").
-Apollo FDC used the proceeds to purchase a Junior Profit-Participating Note due 2013 in principal amount of \$39,500 (the "Junior Note") issued by Apollo I Trust (the "Trust").
-The Trust also issued a Senior Floating Rate Note due 2013 (the "Senior Note") to an unaffiliated third party ("FDC Counterparty") in principal amount of \$39,500 paying interest at Libor plus 1.50%, increasing over time to Libor plus 2.0%.
-The Trust used the aggregate \$79,000 proceeds to acquire \$100,000 face value of a senior subordinated loan of First Data Corporation (the "FDC Loan") due 2016.
+In the first of these investments, in June 2008 we invested through AIC Holdco \$39,500 in AIC (FDC) Holdings LLC ( Apollo FDC ).
+Apollo FDC used the proceeds to purchase a Junior Profit-Participating Note due 2013 in principal amount of \$39,500 (the Junior Note ) issued by Apollo I Trust (the Trust ).
+The Trust also issued a Senior Floating Rate Note due 2013 (the Senior Note ) to an unaffiliated third party in principal amount of \$39,500 paying interest at the London Interbank Offered Rate ( LIBOR ) plus 1.50%, increasing over time to LIBOR plus 2.0%.
+The Trust used the aggregate \$79,000 proceeds to acquire \$100,000 face value of a senior subordinated loan of First Data Corporation (the FDC Loan ) due 2016.
 The FDC Loan pays interest at 11.25% per year.
-The Junior Note of the Trust owned by Apollo FDC pays to Apollo FDC all of the interest and other proceeds received by the Trust on the FDC Loan after satisfying the Trust's obligations on the Senior Note.
-The holder of the Senior Note.
+The Junior Note of the Trust owned by Apollo FDC pays to Apollo FDC all of the interest and other proceeds received by the Trust on the FDC Loan after satisfying the Trust s obligations on the Senior Note.
+The holder of the Senior Note has no recourse to Apollo FDC, AIC Holdco or us with respect to any interest on, or principal of, the Senior Note.
 However, if the value of the FDC Loan held by the Trust declines sufficiently, the investment would be unwound unless Apollo FDC posts additional collateral for the benefit of the Senior Note.
 Consequently, the maximum exposure on this investment is the amount of our investment in the Junior Note and any additional collateral we determine to post.
-During the fiscal year ended March 31, 2012, we sold \$47,145 face value of the FDC Loan.
-As a result of this transaction, as of March 31, 2012, the FDC Loan balance is \$22,855, the Junior Note balance is \$21,472 and the Senior Note balance is \$20,283.
+During the fiscal year ended March 31, 2012, the Trust sold \$47,145 face value of the FDC Loan.
+As a result of this transaction, as of March 31, 2013, the FDC Loan par balance outstanding is \$52,855, the Junior Note balance is \$21,472 and the Senior Note balance is \$20,283.